Transmission Control Protocol: Protocol operation

 TCP protocol operations may be divided into three phases.
 Connection establishment is a multi-step handshake process that establishes a connection before entering the data transfer phase.
 After data transfer is completed, the connection termination closes the connection and releases all allocated resources.

-A TCP connection is managed by an operating system through a resource that represents the local end-point for communications, the Internet socket.
-During the lifetime of a TCP connection, the local end-point undergoes a series of state changes:
+A TCP connection is managed by an operating system through a resource that represents the local endpoint for communications, the Internet socket.
+During the lifetime of a TCP connection, the local endpoint undergoes a series of state changes: